-- The university does not survey or conduct assessment in order to have a clear understanding of the scope of the problem.
-This lack of data prevents effective analysis of trends. - Programming is currently being completed individually in departments on campus, making it difficult to capture data for all programs and events that are available to our campus community.
+- · Lack of enforcement to ensure that all Greek Life affiliates attend prevention workshops and events. - Programming is currently being completed individually in departments on campus, making it difficult to capture data for all programs and events that are available to our campus community. - Currently, there is no data from AETNA for the Employee Assistance Program (EAP).